SpaceMaster85/ros2-nuitrack/README.md

 Running it
 ----------

-1. Make sure that you have ROS2 Dashing installed, if not, see [here](https://index.ros.org/doc/ros2/Installation/)
+1. Make sure that you have ROS2 Foxy installed, if not, see [here](https://index.ros.org/doc/ros2/Installation/)

 1. Source your ROS environment

-        source /opt/ros/dashing/setup.bash
+        source /opt/ros/foxy/setup.bash

 1. Make a ROS2 workspace (skip if you already have a ROS2 workspace that you'd like to use)